How to Use a Contact Center Improvement Plan to Increase Value

 While gaining clarity can be helpful, reporting outdated or unnecessary metrics can quickly turn into a quagmire.
 Unfortunately, many organizations lack the infrastructure to actually keep reporting protocols current.
 They fall into the trap we call ‘metrics madness.’
 As a result, “the information may have value,” the ICMI says, “but if there is too much to absorb, your team’s focus on the things that matter will be diminished.”

-The same thing goes for generic advice on which KPIs to measure; tracking every single indicator will give you plenty of data to analyze, whether or not it applies to your specific goals.
-Our methodology puts a spotlight on the weaknesses and inefficiency in your processes.
+At GCS, we know that using the right metrics in the right way will deliver consistent and impressive results.
+Tracking every single indicator will give you plenty of data to analyze, whether or not it applies to your specific goals.
+The GCS methodology puts a spotlight on the weaknesses and inefficiency in your processes.
 A thoughtful blend of open- and closed-ended questions trains focus on vital areas of your center’s process.

 We share that essential objective with Benchmark Portal, the pioneering contact center evaluation and research group.
 Benchmark Portal conducted the industry’s very first formal contact center benchmarking study in 1995, and guides the industry with education, research and scientific study.
 As recipients of their 2015 “Best Contact Center in North America” award, we are committed to upholding the industry through the use and promotion of clear, relevant and highly functional benchmarking tools.

-We begin by assessing the most pressing concerns you want to address, and dig deeper to discover what processes in those areas are working and which ones need to be refined, reworked, or scrapped.
+Begin by assessing the most pressing concerns you want to address, and dig deeper to discover what processes in those areas are working and which ones need to be refined, reworked, or scrapped.

-We evaluate the teaching methods employed in your organization based on your center’s size, current training programs, and the type of skills that are most important for your agents to strengthen.
+- Training - GCS can help you evaluate the teaching methods employed in your organization based on your center’s size, current training programs, and the type of skills that are most important for your agents to strengthen.

-First, we examine your current approach to QA and the tools you have in use.
+- Quality Assurance - Examine your current approach to QA and the tools you have in use.
 Also evaluated are current call monitoring protocols, success rates and your call calibration plan.

-We use DR best practices, combined with your center’s specific goals, to help you identify areas where your redundancy and DR processes can be strengthened.
+- Disaster Recovery - Use DR best practices, combined with your center’s specific goals, to help you identify areas where your redundancy and DR processes can be strengthened.

-Running a successful contact center is all about how you please your customers.
+- Customer Service - Running a successful contact center is all about how you please your customers.
 We analyze ways for you to extend coverage, use blended agents and/or promote self-service channels.

-In this section, we measure your satisfaction with three specific KPIs: Target Abandonment Rate, Average Speed of Answer, and Average Call Handle Time.
+- Performance Metrics - GCS will help you measure your satisfaction with three specific KPIs: Target Abandonment Rate, Average Speed of Answer, and Average Call Handle Time.
 We look into ways to improve these metrics and other performance indicators specific to your center.

-Here, we try to find ways to bring your overall cost and determine if there are any underlying issues contributing to unnecessary increased costs.
+- Financial Performance - We try to find ways to bring your overall cost and determine if there are any underlying issues contributing to unnecessary increased costs.

-These straightforward questions focus on the make-up of your center, from the percentage of in-house and/or domestic operations to the use of a blended workforce.
+- Operations Model - These straightforward questions focus on the make-up of your center, from the percentage of in-house and/or domestic operations to the use of a blended workforce.

-We ask participants to rank the success of current staffing models, including staffing to meet demand, workforce management and supervisory involvement.
+- Staffing - We ask participants to rank the success of current staffing models, including staffing to meet demand, workforce management and supervisory involvement.
 Additionally, we look at total number of seats, agent utilization rates, and blended seat capabilities, to determine how to more effectively staff your center.

-Here, we focus on how you apply technology in your center.
+- Technology - We focus on how you apply technology in your center.
 We look at your call platform, CRM, and tech support to make sure your technologies support your goals.